 Comment.
-Former Section 612 is restated in Estate and Trust Code Section 8873 (embezzlement, concealment, smuggling, or fraudulent disposition of property in estate) without substantive change.
+Former Section 612 is restated in Estate and Trust Code Section 8873 (wrongful taking, concealment, or disposition of property in estate) without substantive change.

 Comment.
 The first two sentences of former Section 613 are restated in Estate and Trust Code Section 8870 (subpoena to appear and be examined concerning decedent's property), substituting a petition for a complaint and a subpoena for a citation.
 The third sentence is superseded by Estate and Trust Code Section 8871 (examination).